philsturgeon/phil.tech/_posts/2013-07-12-building-a-decent-api.markdown

 disqus_identifier: building-a-decent-api
 ---

+_**Update:** This initial list of tips is aimed mostly at beginners, but I expanded upon it so much I turned it into [a whole book](http://apisyouwonthate.com).
+I'm a little less shouty in that, and it is good reading for beginners, intermediates and experienced API developers alike._

 PHP developers are increasingly moving over to API development, as are a lot of server-side developers.
 It's a trend that's been happening for the last few years and it's getting to the point where everyone and their dog are putting articles showing off how to build "awesome" API's.
 Unfortunately most of these are either woefully inadequate or are promoting bad practices.

 I'm not going to link to any bad examples because that's just rude, but here are some golden rules that I stick to when building out API's.